vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

         - In general, it is possible to change dynamicly shaped inputs to something that is static such as through padding or masking.
 X
         - Discuss the pure functions, and how it isn't really pure at a Python level. (implicit arguments that are hidden) X
         - Demonstrate the (Python) branching and how only one is traced.
 X
         - Jax conditionals, resulting in both branches being compiled.
+X
         - Similar for Python loops and how they get unrolled X
         - A real Jax loop, for example in a diffusion inference loop X
         - Which loop to use, trade off between compile time and optimisation potential X